oktadev/okta-blog/_source/_posts/2023-10-12-okta-documentation-chatbot.md

 ## Navigating Uncharted Waters
 Learning to build a chatbot was a formidable challenge.
 I spent hours scouring Medium articles, sifting through Coursera courses, and experimenting with various libraries and APIs.
 Determined, I delved into the world of chatbot development, driven by a desire to create a valuable tool for the Okta community.

-## Evolution of Oktanaut
+## Evolution of a Python Chatbot
-My journey led me to develop two distinct versions of Oktanaut.
+My journey led me to develop two distinct versions of Oktanaut a Python chatbot.
 The first version harnessed the capabilities of the GPT-3.5 API, allowing it to generate responses based on a broad spectrum of user inquiries.
 This version could handle various questions, providing a dynamic interaction experience.

 {% img blog/okta-documentation-chatbot/api.jpeg alt:"api-image" height:"400" %}{: .center-image }
 – Image source: <cite>[OpenAI APIs with Python — Complete Guide](https://medium.com/@marc.bolle/openai-apis-with-python-complete-guide-d933fb770f95)</cite>